 Making Tax Digital for income tax (MTD IT) is being phased in from April 2026.
-Previously known as MTD ITSA (Making Tax Digital in Terms of Income Tax) it will apply to those receiving income from self-employment (including sole traders) and/or property (including overseas property income).
+Previously known as MTD ITSA (Making Tax Digital in Terms of Income Tax), it will apply to those receiving income from self-employment (including sole traders) and/or property (including overseas property income).

-Initially, this will apply where an individuals combined gross income from any of these sources is above a £50,000 threshold.
-(Which is based on your 20203/24 self assessment tax return).
 From April 2027, those with a combined gross income from these sources above £30,000 will be mandated to submit their self assessment tax returns using the Making Tax Digital for Income Tax.

-The current MTD IT regulations do not cover partnerships, however it is expected to be extended to include partnerships at an unconfirmed future date.
+The current MTD IT regulations do not cover partnerships, however, it is expected to be extended to include partnerships at an unconfirmed future date.

 Our MTD accountants at Alexander & Co are able to help you make the transition.